Certificate Programs FAQ

 How do I withdraw from a certificate program?

 Students are required to complete and submit a Certificate Program Withdrawal Form available on our Forms and Documents page.
 Withdrawing from a course does not withdraw you from a certificate program.
 Please note that withdrawing from a certificate program does not drop you from your enrolled courses.
-You must officially drop your courses online according to Ryerson’s official deadline dates (refer to Important Dates).
+You must officially drop your courses online according to Toronto Metropolitan University’s official deadline dates (refer to Important Dates).

 Need help?
 Connect with a client service advisor at email@example.com.